vedangnaik/conways-game-of-langs/README.md

     - one integer for the number of timesteps to simulate,
     - and one string filepath for the file containing the game's initial state,
 * and outputs
-    - one PBM P1 (i.e. greyscale, ASCII) image for each timestep, containing the state of the board at that timestep.
+    - one PBM P1 (i.e. greyscale, ASCII; see https://en.wikipedia.org/wiki/Netpbm#PBM_example) image for each timestep, representing the state of the board at that timestep.

-Each output image is converted to JPEG and scaled up 200x with `ImageMagick`, then stiched into a video with `ffmpeg`.
+Each output image is then converted to JPEG and scaled up 200x with `ImageMagick`, then stiched into a video with `ffmpeg`.

 *Note: The algoritm is naive; do not expect to be able to calculate quadrillions of timesteps.*